General Quantum Bernoulli Factory: Framework Analysis and Experiments: Experimental demonstration of the framework of QBF

 As discussed in the above section, the final state is obtained through several cascades of poet-selections.
 From the representations of the final output state, we can find that the success probability is different according to different values of $h_1$ and $h_2$.

 The success probabilities for the multiply operation and add operation can be calculated by

 It means that for some specific values of $h_1$ and $h_2$, the success probability to obtain the result states become quite low, making it more difficult to evaluate the fidelity of the output state.
-The Probabilities of the two operations corresponding to the values of $|h_1|$ and $|h_2|$ are shown in Fig.~\ref{FIG:SuccessProbability}.
 The maximum success probability for multiply operation reaches $\frac{1}{8}$ when $|h_1|=|h_2|=0$ or $|h_1|=|h_2|=\infty$, corresponding to the cases where the initial state is $|HH\rangle$ or $|VV\rangle$.
 For add operation, the maximum success probability is reached at $\frac{1}{12}$, when $h_1=h_2=\pm\frac{\sqrt{2}}{2}$.